Developer Accidentally Deletes Production Database On Their First Day On The Job

 My belief is when he saw on his first day, the badly written docs they handed him, with a printed (!) account/password having RW access, he instinctively threw himself on that grenade by destroying their production database.
 Only the most cowardly IT worker would have done otherwise.

-Thank you, selfless IT worker from saving us from the horror of whatever product they were
+Thank you, selfless IT worker from saving us from the horror of whatever product they were trying to produce.

 I accidentally the whole database (Score:2)